apache/nuttx/drivers/syslog/README.txt

     This tiny function is simply a wrapper around syslog_dev_initialize() and syslog_channel().
-It calls syslog_dev_initialize() to configure the character file at 'devpath then calls syslog_channel() to use that device as the SYSLOG output channel.
+It calls syslog_dev_initialize() to configure the character file at 'devpath' and then calls syslog_channel() to use that device as the SYSLOG output channel.

     File SYSLOG channels differ from other SYSLOG channels in that they cannot be established until after fully booting and mounting the target